Pet Sitter Instructions for Pet Care

 • Dog Friendly Races to Run With Your Dog

-In full disclosure we have rarely traveled with our dog Lulu.
-She rides with us two hours for Christmas (and occasionally other visits) to see family.
+In full disclosure, we have rarely traveled with our dog Lulu.
+She rides with us two to three hours in the car for Christmas (and occasionally other visits) to see family.
 These are trips where we accompany her.
 However, she has never enjoyed car rides and gets very upset and has even thrown up.
 Enter dog sitter instructions.

 We have found it best not to make her travel further than this so we have used a few options when we travel that allow everyone to be comfortable.
 You know your pet best and your family situation so any of these options are healthy for you and your pet, select which one works best.